contentful/forma-36/MIGRATION.md

 <Checkbox id="checkbox" name="checkbox" labelText="some label" />;
 ```

-This example would render only the input and the `labelText` would be set as the `aria-label`.
+_Note: This example would render only the input and the `labelText` would be set as the `aria-label`._

 You will do: